Dhclient does not support supersede statement for option 54

 To solve this a section which checks if "supersede dhcp-server-identifier" is set has been added to dhclient.c (see "Start of the updated section" at line 855 in the attached file).

-#2 Updated by Jens Groh about 1 year ago
+#2 Updated by Jens Groh almost 2 years ago

 I maybe wrong but isn't that the corresponding fix/workaround from upstream to this particular problem?